vexx-sm/TF2-Team-Radar/README.md

 3. Compile.

-## Contributing
+## License & Contributing

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.